siznax/wptools/README.rst

 python examples
 ---------------

-Get the lead section of an article
+Get the lead section of an article as Markdown text

 .. code-block:: python